jacobshortall/hn-scraper/README.md

 ## Data Model

 The model for this application consists of a Posts class.
-The class is instantiated with either the parsed HTML for the front page of Hacker News or the first page of newest posts.
+This class is instantiated with either the parsed HTML for the front page of Hacker News or the first page of newest posts.

 The get_info() method within this class is responsible for retrieving the post data from the parsed HTML.
 This method creates a dictionary for each post.
 Each dictionary stores the post title, link, and date posted.
 These dictionaries are then all stored in a single list that can be looped through to retrieve a requested amount of post data.

+The Posts class also has additional methods that handle user requests for more posts and printing initially requested post data.